isomerpages/moe-canossacatholic/_character-formation/Environment Education.md

 <br>
 <b><font size="5" color="#7daadf">Key Programmes:</font></b>
 <br><br>
-We empower our students as advocators of sustaining Mother Earth.
+We empower our children as advocators of sustaining Mother Earth.
 Student leaders such as Green Leaders and Green Ambassadors are provided training so that they can take the lead in the school’s movement for environmental sustainability.

 <center>
 <img src="/images/Character%20Formation/Environment%20Education/Environment_Education_1.jpg" style="width:90%">